AUTISM BENEFITS FOR CHILDREN

 LISTING 112.10 FOR AUTISM SPECTRUM DISORDER

 In order for you child to win SSI benefits, they must meet listing 112.10.
-This listing talk about the behavior of your child from age 3 to 19.
+The listing is found in SSA’s “blue book,” which is simply a title for the childhood list of disabling conditions.
+The listing for autism spectrum disorder talks about the behavior of your child from age 3 to 19.
 And, the listing also focuses on the symptoms of ASD.
 You will also see the word “qualitative” in the listing.
 This means that your child’s ASD issues must be measurable in order to count as a severe symptom.

 - These disorders are characterized by qualitative deficits in the development of reciprocal social interaction, verbal and nonverbal communication skills, and symbolic or imaginative play; restricted repetitive and stereotyped patterns of behavior, interests, and activities; and stagnation of development or loss of acquired skills.
 Symptoms and signs may include, but are not limited to, abnormalities and unevenness in the development of cognitive skills; unusual responses to sensory stimuli; and behavioral difficulties, including hyperactivity, short attention span, impulsivity, aggressiveness, or self-injurious actions.

 - Examples of disorders that we evaluate in this category include autism spectrum disorder with or without accompanying intellectual impairment, and autism spectrum disorder with or without accompanying language impairment.